MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/FinancialServices/BankingCoreDataModel/FHAccount.md

 ### <a href=#financialHoldingCategory name="financialHoldingCategory">financialHoldingCategory</a>

-The category of the financial holding (Accounts, Long\x2dterm savings, Investments, Loans and Lines or credit).
+The category of the financial holding (Accounts, Long-term savings, Investments, Loans and Lines or credit).
 First included in: BankingCoreDataModel/FHAccount (this entity)

 #### Properties